canonical/github-runner-operator/.github/pull_request_template.md

 - [ ] The documentation for charmhub is updated.
 - [ ] The PR is tagged with appropriate label (`urgent`, `trivial`, `complex`).
 - [ ] The changelog is updated with changes that affects the users of the charm.
-- [ ] The changes do not introduce any regression in code or tests related to LXD runner mode.

 <!-- Explanation for any unchecked items above -->